Abbreviation for Antarctic Bottom Water.

 95-135 Sv as it reaches the Agulhas Bank near 35 S.

 When it encounters the ACC while rounding the

 Cap of Good Hope, most of its transport turns back into the Indian

 Ocean in a phenomenon known as the Agulhas retroflection.

 This is largely due to the current developing instabilities and

 - Agulhas Return Current

-- Acronym for Arctic Ice Dynamics Joint Experiment, a collaborative
+Acronym for Arctic Ice Dynamics Joint Experiment, a program that took

 place in two phases in 1975-1976.
 In summer 1975 four manned camps

 were maintained on ice floes in the Arctic Ocean to measure